bprinty/Flask-Authorize/docs/overview.rst

         return

-Additionally, if you've configured your application to dispatch request to api functions, you can use the ``authorize`` extension object as a decorator:
+Additionally, if you've configured your application to dispatch request processing to API functions, you can use the ``authorize`` extension object as a decorator:

 .. code-block:: python